MC Vega-28 2.8/120 Review

 The lens has a rubberized focusing ring that rotates 270 degrees, while the lens is extended by 13mm.
 The front lens is not rotating.
 MFD is 1.2m, which is pretty good for such a focal length.

-f/ 2.8 MFD You can shoot the flowers and other small fauna, as well as much to blur the background.
+F/ 2.8 MFD You can shoot the flowers and other small fauna and blur the background.

 MC Vega-28 2.8/120 Example Photos

-All Photos were taken with Nikon D3100 camera.
+I took all photos with a Nikon D3100 camera.
 RAW export without postprocessing.

 MC Vega-28 2.8/120 Sharpness

-100% crop of the previous image When close for the lens aperture becomes sharper, but only slightly.
-I have no complaints to the sharpness.
+100% crop of the previous image When close, the lens aperture becomes sharper, but only slightly.
+I have no complaints about the sharpness.

 MC Vega-28 2.8/120 Character and Bokeh